ingenerator/chef-ingenerator-mysql/README.md

 * install a mysql server
 * manage the mysql root password
 * install the mysql client, ruby mysql gem and database bindings for use in chef
+* provision a default mysql client options file at /root/.my.cnf with credentials for root database access
 * create a schema for the application
 * create a non-root user account for the application - by default only with permissions on the app schema
 * if running on vagrant, bind mysql to any interface and allow remote root access so workbench etc work from the host